test123-all/test123-all/README.md

 - 👋 Hi, I’m @test123-all
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning Python, some C and C++
+- 🌱 I’m currently learning more Python and sometimes tinker around with C and C++
 - 💞️ I’m looking to collaborate on //
-- 📫 How to reach me ...
+- 📫 How to reach me: Via email

 <!---
 test123-all/test123-all is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.